-400-3 SYMPOSIUM IN THE HUMANITIES.
+- 400-3 SYMPOSIUM IN THE HUMANITIES.
 Subjects not covered by the standard curriculum.
 May be repeated once for a total of 6 hours.
 Credit toward concentration at the discretion of the department.
-Prerequisite: consent of instructor.

-450-3 CHILDREN AND DEATH.
-Mortality, dying, bereavement as related to childhood and adolescence; socio-cultural and developmental context; guidelines and resources for caregivers, counselors, educators, parents.

-460-3 HOSPICE.
-Hospice philosophy and programs of care for dying persons and their families both before and after death.

-470-3 LOSS, GRIEF, AND BEREAVEMENT.
-Detailed study of pre-death and postdeath experiences of grief and mourning.

-490-1 to 3 TOPICS IN DEATH AND DYING.
+Prerequisite: senior standing or consent of instructor. - 450-3 CHILDREN AND DEATH.
+Mortality, dying, bereavement as related to childhood and adolescence; socio-cultural and developmental context; guidelines and resources for caregivers, counselors, educators, parents. - 460-3 HOSPICE.
+Hospice philosophy and programs of care for dying persons and their families both before and after death. - 470-3 LOSS, GRIEF, AND BEREAVEMENT.
+Detailed study of pre-death and post-death experiences of grief and mourning. - 490-1 to 3 TOPICS IN DEATH AND DYING.
 Specified topics in depth; varied content; may be repeated to a maximum of 12 hours provided no topic is repeated.

-INDUSTRIAL ENGINEERING (IE)
+INDUSTRIAL AND MANUFACTURING ENGINEERING (IME)

-415-3 DETERMINISTIC MODELS.
+- 415-3 DETERMINISTIC MODELS.
 (Same as OR 440) Linear programming; problem formulation; simplex algorithm; transportation and network problems; duality theory; sensitivity theory.
-Prerequisites: knowledge of computer programming; MATH 249 or 250 or consent of instructor.

-427-3 KNOWLEDGE-BASED SYSTEMS.
+Prerequisites: knowledge of computer programming; MATH 249 or 250 or consent of instructor. - 427-3 KNOWLEDGE-BASED SYSTEMS.
 (Same as CE 427 ECE 427, ME 427) Engineering-oriented perspective on artificial intelligence (AI) technology.
 General AI concepts and specifically knowledge-based (expert) systems applied to engineering problem-solving.
-Prerequisite: knowledge of one of the familiar computer programming languages (BASIC, C, FORTRAN or PASCAL) or consent of instructor.

-461-3 STOCHASTIC MODELS.
+Prerequisite: knowledge of one of the familiar computer programming languages (Basic, C, Fortran or Pascal) or consent of instructor. - 461-3 STOCHASTIC MODELS.
 (Same as OR 441) Probabilistic models; elementary queuing theory with single or multiple servers; Markov processes and models; decision theory.
-Prerequisite: STAT 380 or 480a.

-463-3 RELIABILITY ENGINEERING.
+Prerequisite: STAT 380 or 480a. - 463-3 RELIABILITY ENGINEERING.
 (Same as STAT 484) Probabilistic models for the reliability of coherent systems.
 Statistical models for lifetimes of components and repairable systems.
 Reliability estimation and prediction.
 MIL standards.
-Prerequisite: IE 365 or STAT 480a,b.
+Prerequisite: IME 365 or STAT 480a,b.

-468-3 SIMULATION.
+- 467-3 TOTAL QUALITY AND TAGUCHI METHODS.
+Apply concepts and methods of quality improvement including total quality, quality function deployment, design of experiments, quality loss function, etc. Case studies and software tools.
+Prerequisite: STAT 380, IME 365, or consent of instructor. - 468-3 SIMULATION.
 (Same as OR 442) Design of simulation models using a high-level simulation programming language.
 Applications in production; inventory; queuing; other models.
-Prerequisites: computer programming skills; IE 365.

-476-3 ROBOTICS AND AUTOMATED SYSTEMS.
+Prerequisites: computer programming skills; IME 365. - 476-3 ROBOTICS AND AUTOMATED SYSTEMS.
 Application of robot theory integrated with automated manufacturing systems.
 Emphasis on design laboratory exercises.
-Prerequisites: IE 470; CS 140 or 141; consent of instructor.
+(2 hours lecture, 2 hours laboratory) Prerequisites: IME 470; CS 141 or equivalent; and senior standing in industrial or manufacturing engineering or consent of instructor.